The proportion of the public who can read your content if it has a readability grade of 8 or lower.

 Trustworthy readability algorithms verified by over 1,000 automated tests and hand-calculated scores.

-We score everything – web pages, Word documents, Open Office, PDFs, Markdown and even eBooks.
+Score all your text files, including Word documents, Open Office, PDFs, Markdown and even eBooks.

 Analyse an entire website, using its sitemap or RSS feed, in just a few minutes.